Start containers with `docker run`

 docker run on Triton

-The triton-docker run command is often composed of many parts.
+The docker run command is often composed of many parts.
 For example, let's create an Nginx container.

 Within this command:

-On Triton, triton-docker run is similar to triton instance start, although triton instance start cannot start Docker containers and the triton-docker commands cannot start hardware VMs or infrastructure containers.
+On Triton, docker run is similar to triton instance start, although triton instance start cannot start Docker containers and the docker commands cannot start hardware VMs or infrastructure containers.

 Using the portal